Top tips for living safely with dementia:

 S is for SMOKING – Not smoking in the home is the best way of ensuring that children are not at risk of harm caused by tobacco smoke; however if you do smoke, make sure you always fully stub out cigarettes.

-Call our Safe and Well Visit team on 0800 923 7000during normal office hours or send an email firstname.lastname@example.org. or complete our formand we’ll contact you.
+Call our Safe and Well Visit team on 0800 923 7000 during normal office hours or send an email or complete this form and we’ll endeavour to contact you within 10 working days.